ideasman42/the_joy_of_life_drawing/book.rst

 defines either the edge of the sitters form or its features.
 Indeed body mass may be built up by drawing the line continuously within a confined space.
-I have sometimes used the 'continuous line 'approach when I have felt less confident about my ability to portray the model in an interesting way..These occasions have happened during evenings when I have felt tired and less ¨with it".
+I have sometimes used the 'continuous line 'approach when I have felt less confident about my ability to portray the model in an interesting way..These occasions have happened during evenings when I have felt tired and less "with it".

 .. image:: images/ldb_20a.png
    :width: 30%